gilt/util-dedup/README.md

     javac *.java

     # Create a test file.
 Note that the dedup will lowercase / trim
-    # white space for each ilne in the file.
+    # white space for each line in the file.
     echo "michael@gilt.com" > emails.txt
     echo "MICHAEL@gilt.com" >> emails.txt
     echo " michael@gilt.com " >> emails.txt